 Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

-You feel it creeping in – the tightness in your chest, the racing thoughts and the sudden wave of panic that makes the world feel too fast and too overwhelming.
-Your hands shake, your breath gets shallow, and in that moment, it feels like you’re losing control.
-Anxiety attacks can be scary, unpredictable, and exhausting.
-But you aren’t alone and you actually have more control than you think.
-There are all kinds of ways to cope with anxiety attacks so that they don’t have such a profound impact on your mental health overtime.
-From grounding techniques to fidget rings for anxiety relief on-the-go, consider this your guide to reclaiming your life with real, lasting relief.
-Here’s how to calm anxiety attacks quickly and for good.
+One second you’re fine and the next, you feel it: the tightness in your chest, the racing thoughts and the sudden rush of panic.
+When an anxiety attack strikes, it can feel like you’re losing control as the world around you gets smaller – or you completely dissociate from it altogether.
+It’s okay.
+We got you.
+Anxiety attacks are scary, and unpredictable and exhausting.
+But you aren’t alone and you are in control – way more than you think.
+You just need to sharpen up on your coping skills.
+There are all kinds of ways to cope with anxiety attacks so that they don’t have such a intrusive impact on your life – and mental health.
+From grounding techniques to fidget rings for anxiety relief on-the-go, consider this your guide on how to calm anxiety attacks quickly and for good.

 The Difference Between Anxiety and Anxiety Attacks